jrspinella/pe-backstage-azure-workshop/docs/Federal/Trainee/workshop.md

 npx @backstage/create-app@latest
 ```

 If prompted, enter a name for the app.
 This will be the name of the directory that is created.
-I suggest to
-use `backstage`
+We suggest to use `backstage`

 ```shell
 ?
 Enter a name for the app [required] backstage